What is a Small Company? – Meaning & Explanation Under Companies Act, 2013

 What is a Small Company in India?

-As per the new definition and threshold limits, companies with a paid-up capital of INR 2 crore or less, and a turnover of INR 20 crore or less come are defined as small companies.
+As per the new definition and threshold limits, companies with a paid-up capital of INR 2 crore or less, and a turnover of INR 20 crore or less are defined as small companies.

 Section 2(85) – Small Company under Companies Act, 2013.
-The Companies Act, of 2013 introduced a new concept of ‘small company’.
+The Companies Act of 2013 introduced a new concept of ‘small company’.
 It’s simply a Private Company with less capital and turnover size.

 New Definition of a Small Company